-2012 marks the centenary of Anna Pavlova making Ivy House her home.
+2012 marked the centenary of Anna Pavlova making Ivy House her home.
 The London Jewish Cultural Centre commemorated the contribution she made both to London life and the world of classical dance in a season of special events including workshops, talks and performances, highlighting her continuing inspiration.

 Anna Pavlova lived at Ivy House from 1912 until her death in 1931.
 She created a lively cultural haven here, away from the bustle of city life.
 She lived life to the full, rehearsing in her specially designed studio, training young dancers, landscaping the gardens and entertaining the most famous artistes of the day at her extraordinary soirees and garden parties.
 Her style and talent were famed throughout the world and she remains one of the outstanding figures in the history of ballet.